 My name is James Neill.
-I am a committee Governor at King William Street CE Primary School which means that I have been appointed by the governors of the school.
+I am a committee Trustee/Governor at King William Street CE Primary School which means that I have been appointed by the trustees/governors of the school.
 Currently I am a member of the Finance committee.
 I first became a governor in February 2013.

 My daughter used to attend King William Street but is now at Commonweal.